whois-api-llc/whois_database_download_support/whoisxmlapi_download_whois_data/README.txt

 download_whois_data.py  : the script to run
 install_p12.py		: ssl key and cert installer script, see README.SSL.txt feeds.ini		: the configuration file describing the feeds supported by the script.
+			  Not intended to be edited by end-users. new_generation_plans.dat: description of the feeds available in new-generation subscription plans.
 			  Not intended to be edited by end-users. requirements.txt	: description of package requirements that can be used with pip3 in a Python virtual environment (Linux, Mac OS X)